Shyhyro/Shyhyro/README.md

 ### Hi there 👋

 🟠 I'm currently in:
-- Study Formation.
+- Search for work.

 💻 I’m currently working on:
 - Domaine Phoenix: A website for events of two gaming community.
 [Break]
-- Shyhyro: My portfolio for projects, arts and more.
-[Break]
+-

 ⚡ Fun fact:
-- I'm a real fox!
-For sure!
+- .

 <!--
 **Shyhyro/Shyhyro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.